rust-lang/rust/src/librustc_borrowck/borrowck/README.md

 may have occurred.
 Note that assignments are only killed when the variable goes out of scope, as it is not relevant whether or not there has been a move in the meantime.
-Using these bits, we can declare that an assignment to an immutable variable is legal if there is no other assignment bit to that same variable in scope.
+Using these bits, we can declare that an assignment to an immutable variable is legal iff there is no other assignment bit to that same variable in scope.

 ## Why is the design made this way?